Franz Seitz Sr.

-Franz Seitz Sr. (14 April 1887 - 7 March 1952) was a German film director and screenwriter.
+Franz Seitz Sr. (14 April 1887 – 7 March 1952) was a German film director and screenwriter.
 He directed 59 films between 1920 and 1951.
 His son Franz Seitz Jr. was a film producer.

 In 1933, he directed S.A.-Mann Brand, one of the first propaganda films made after the instauration of the Nazi regime in Germany.
-While expounding the purported virtues of joining the ranks of the Nazi Party, the film is notable for the absence of any anti-Semitic themes.
+While expounding the purported virtues of joining the ranks of the Nazi Party, the film is notable for the absence of any antisemitic themes.